Inertia.js in Rails: a new era of effortless integration

 Inertia's Rails adapter successfully installed

 That’s it!
-The installation generator has set up the Inertia.js Rails adapter, installed the necessary NPM packages, configured Vite, and created an example page.
-At this point, you can start the Rails server and navigate to /inertia-example.
+The installation generator has set up the Inertia.js Rails adapter, installed the necessary NPM packages, installed and configured Vite and Tailwind CSS, and created an example page.
+At this point, you can start the Rails server by running bin/dev and navigate to http://localhost:3100/inertia-example.
 You should see the Inertia.js page with the React component.

 Inertia install generator in action